Microsoft Teams Overview

 - Either press Enter/Return on your keyboard or click the Send icon to send a chat.

-Microsoft Teams allows for the integration of extension applications that expand the program’s functionality and customization for your work group(s).
-In order to add any extension applications, click on the three-dots menu and select More apps to see the full list of apps categorized by work type and function.
+Microsoft Teams allows for the integration of extension applications (apps) that expand the program’s functionality and customization for your workgroup(s).
+In order to add any apps, click on the three-dots menu and select More apps to see the full list of apps categorized by work type and function.

 - Select the three-dot menu on the left and…

-- Select More apps to see the full list of extension applications and descriptions
+- Select More apps to see the full list of apps with descriptions

 How to create a Team and associated channels